claygiffin/100-coaches-site/src/pages/index.md

     world’s leading executive coaches, consultants, speakers, authors, iconic leaders, entrepreneurs and non-profit leaders.
 consultancy:
-  headline: Work With Us
+  headline: Our Services
-  linkText: Work with us
+  linkText: View Our Services
   text: >-
     100 Coaches include some the world's most effective consultants in all areas of employee and customer growth and engagement.
 We offer a unique spectrum